- If I invent something at the university, does it belong to the university?

 - Do I need to demonstrate that my invention works before disclosing it to the UNLV Office of Technology Transfer?

-Because much can be lost by not contacting the UNLV Office of Technology Transfer early in your research, it is best to communicate with us before your invention is fully implemented.
+Because much can be lost by not contacting the UNLV Office of Economic Development early in your research, it is best to communicate with us before your invention is fully implemented.
 It is not necessary to have a model or working demonstration to file a patent application.

 - Does public disclosure interfere with patenting?